 One thing you may not think to expect on this part of Kauai is a high probability of mountain goat sightings!
 While cute, they are actually an invasive species and incredibly harmful to the ecosystem here.
 Still, they are here for now whether welcome or not, and definitely can add some nice subjects to your photos.

-The last thing you should expect is rapidly changing cloud systems.
+The final thing you should expect is rapidly changing cloud systems.
 Even within an hour span of walking the trail, do not be surprised to find the visibility changing drastically by the minute as low and high clouds swirl about.
 This constant change will reveal some amazing pockets of light, but also may completely stifle the views for spells as well.
 This ever-changing weather is something to be expected seemingly anywhere on Kauai.

 YOU MAY ALSO ENJOY: Stunning Photo Locations in Kauai